Loading...

 Bruce Simon from Palo Alto has filed a class-action lawsuit against the two largest companies who run red light cameras in San Mateo county Redflex and American Traffic Solutions.
 Simon says they're violating state law by including a so-called "cost neutral" provision in the contracts.
 Simon says the camera makers reimburse cities when they can't make enough from tickets to pay for the monthly operational costs.
 It can't be a money loser for the cities and the companies will make up the difference.
-Red light camera operators typically pick intersections which are going to be susceptible to the most tickets, says Simon.
-We're going after the private companies that induce these municipalities to get into these contracts as revenue enhancing vehicles, Simon said.
+Red light camera operators typically pick intersections that are going to be susceptible to the most tickets, says Simon.
+We're going after the private companies that induce these municipalities to get into these contracts as revenue-enhancing vehicles, Simon said.
 If it's supposed to be about safety and preventing accidents, the revenue aspect shouldn't be as important.

 Related articles:

-Red light cameras in Redwood City have not resulted in a significant drop in accidents
+Red-light cameras in Redwood City have not resulted in a significant drop in accidents

 Red light camera tickets typically take from 3-7 business days to process and are mailed to the registered owner of the vehicle.
 We recommend waiting until the ticket arrives in the mail before trying to find out ahead of time.
 Some people just don't have the patience to wait and if the matter is urgent we recommend calling one of the local police departments listed in the directory below or by dialing 311 on your phone.
 Please do not dial 911 on your phone as the operator will not accept your call because getting a ticket is not an emergency requiring dispatch.
 Unfortunately, most Police departments are not equipped to handle this type of customer service so expect the worst when you take on this endeavor.
 You can also try searching the databases of PhotoNotice.com and Atsol.com.
 Also, PhotoEnforced.com does not own, operate or run any of the cameras and we are simply a database of the locations.
 Please do not email us with questions asking if you received a ticket because we do not currently have any way of verifying them.